parse-community/parse-dashboard/README.md

 > [!Tip]
 > For guidance on how to create the URL query for a dashboard data browser filter, open the data browser and set the filter.
 Then copy the browser URL and unescape it.
 The query constraints in `?filters=[...]` will give you an idea of the constraint syntax.

+> [!Note]
+> For security reasons, the link `<a>` tag contains the `rel="noreferrer"` attribute, which prevents the target website to know the referring website which in this case is the Parse Dashboard URL.
+That attribute is widely supported across modern browsers, but if in doubt check your browser's compatibility.

 # Contributing

 We really want Parse to be yours, to see it grow and thrive in the open source community.
 Please see the [Contributing to Parse Dashboard guide](CONTRIBUTING.md).